TheJarX/homogeneous-picking/README.md

 # HomogeneousPicking

-Gem to generate a homogeneous list form an NxN data matrix based on a Round-Robin approach.
+Gem to generate a homogeneous list from an NxN data matrix based on a Round-Robin approach.

     ⚠️ This gem interprets a matrix like this:
     A = [